 Return to the lodge and enjoy a nice lunch.
 You can go pack up your things and get ready for the ride back to Rurrenabaque.

 Tour includes: 1 night accommodation, full board on the tour, transfer in/out in Rurrenabaque, native guide who speaks English.

-Tour does not include: Entrance ticket to Madidi Park, alcoholic beverages and sodas.
+Tour does not include: Entrance ticket to Madidi Park.